 A virtual green story writing workshop (free to attend) for aspiring entrants on 31st July was held where you can ask questions of experts in the field to help develop your story.
 Click here to see the recording.

 The first part was about making sure you know the facts about Environmental Biotechnology and microbial system.
 You don’t have to use all this information in your story – it won’t be very readable if you do – but it will help you develop your story.
 The second half of the workshop was an opportunity to discuss questions relating to your story ideas.

 Eligibility: Open to all – we encourage international writers.
 All submissions must be in English and unpublished.

 Length: We ask for a short story of between 1000 and 3000 words.

-Please submit your short story plus around 200 words on your thinking behind your approach and how your story meets the criteria.
+Please submit your short story (<3000 words) plus around 200 words on your thinking behind your approach and how your story meets the criteria.
 The title of the document should be the title of your story.
 No need to have your name/contact details on the document as we take these separately.

 We are keen to encourage quality submissions, so suggest writers to check their stories before submitting using Prowritingaid.
 They have free and paid versions and are the best writing software we know to help improve grammar, readability and check for repetition, ‘sticky’ sentences and suggest alternatives.

 Entries will be judged on the following criteria:

 - Well written, engaging story between 1000 and 3000 words